Mahendra Raj: Career

 After obtaining his degree, Raj joined the Punjab Public Works Department in their Buildings and Roads department.
 He moved to the Indian side after the partition of India in 1947 on one of the last trains to reach India safely.
 He moved to Shimla and was assigned to the rehabilitation cell at the PWD which was tasked to build housing for displaced middle-class families.
 It was here that he was made an assistant design engineer and collaborated with Swiss-French architect Le Corbusier, who was then tasked with the design of Chandigarh, the new capital of Punjab.
 Raj collaborated with Corbusier on buildings including the Chandigarh High Court and the secretariat.
 He was noted to have proposed changes to the structure which resulted in a balanced cantilever resting on two columns.
 After his initial collaborations with Corbusier, Raj went to the United States for a masters in structural design from the University of Minnesota.
 After his masters he moved to New York and worked at Ammann & Whitney until 1959.
 He returned to India in 1960 and started Mahendra Raj Consultants in Bombay in 1960.
 He later collaborated with Indian architect and urban planner, Charles Correa, to build the Hindustan Lever pavilion at Pragati Maidan in New Delhi in 1961.
 The structure was designed to resemble a crumpled sheet of paper with a maze of ramps and platforms.
 The structure followed the idea of progression through a maze with space being enclosed by reinforced concrete cement sprayed under pressure to create random folds resembling a crumpled card.
 The work was noted to have foreshadowed deconstructivist architecture works by at least two decades.

 Raj worked with Pritzker prize winning architect B. V. Doshi in designing the Indian Institute of Management Bangalore and the Tagore Hall in Ahmedabad.
 Many years later, in 1971, he collaborated with Indian architect Raj Rewal to design the Hall of Nations at the Pragati Maidan.
 The structure was one of the largest space frame structures in the world and was described by The New York Times as a "brutalist masterpiece".
-He also worked with architect Shiv Nath Prasad on Akbar Hotel in Chanakyapuri, New Delhi, as well as the Shri Ram Centre for Performing Arts.
+He also worked with architect Shiv Nath Prasad on Akbar Hotel in Chanakyapuri, New Delhi, as well as the Shri Ram Centre for Performing Arts in 1972 with Shiv Nath Prasad.

 Raj's work is considered pioneering for its engineering solutions for exposed concrete buildings and much of his work is seen as telling the history of post-independence India.
 In a career spanning six decades, he contributed to the structural design for more than 250 projects.
 Raj also worked with the Government of India, in drafting legislations regulating the profession of engineers resulting in the creation of the Engineering Council of India in 2002.